bbmaster123/10SM/README.md

 Manual Install Instructions

 1. Backup and replace files with the ones in the "Files" directory.
-You will need to take ownership of these files, and also kill startmenuexperiencehost.exe and shellhost.exe to do this.
+You will need to take ownership of these files, and also kill startmenuexperiencehost.exe to do this.
 2. Install registry entry
 3. Restart Explorer/sign out